November 24

 A mob of former White Guard members led by Vihtori Kosola stormed a communist gathering at the Workers' House in Lapu…

-A mob of former White Guard members led by Vihtori Kosola stormed a communist gathering at the Workers' House in Lapua, igniting a violent far-right campaign.
-This assault launched the Lapua Movement, which soon forced the Finnish government to ban all communist activities and dissolve the Communist Party entirely.
+A mob of former White Guard members led by Vihtori Kosola stormed a communist gathering at the Workers' House in Lapua, Finland, on November 24, 1929, launching the far-right Lapua Movement.
+The attack inaugurated a campaign of political kidnappings, beatings, and forced deportations targeting left-wing politicians and journalists.
+The movement's pressure led to the Finnish government banning the Communist Party in 1930.

 A single room.